luishennri/data-analyst/README.md

 <h1>Ask</h1>
 Three questions will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes dierently?

 2. Why would casual riders buy Cyclistic annual memberships?

-3. How can Cyclistic use digital media to inuence casual riders to become members?
+4. How can Cyclistic use digital media to inuence casual riders to become members?

+Moreno has assigned you the rst question to answer: How do annual members and casual riders use Cyclistic bikes dierently?
+You will produce a report with the following deliverables:
+1. A clear statement of the business task

+3. A description of all data sources used

+5. Documentation of any cleaning or manipulation of data

+7. A summary of your analysis

+9. Supporting visualizations and key ndings

+11. Your top three recommendations based on your analysis